 Tax season can be stressful.
-But for many taxpayers, there is light at the end of the tunnel in the form of a tax refund.
-Indeed, many people even depend on their annual refund, using the windfall for everything from making an extra mortgage payment to saving for retirement.
+But for many taxpayers, there is a light at the end of the tunnel in the form of a tax refund.
+Indeed, many people even depend on their annual refund, using the windfall for everything from saving for retirement to working with a financial advisor to invest the money.
 If you’ve ever had serious questions about how tax refunds work, we’ll fill you in on what you might not know.

 Check out our federal income tax return calculator.